someone-not-here/onboarding-windows-app/issues/5. WPF Application Essentials/data-binding-mvvm-reflection.md

 The UI shouldn't be concerned about how the data is being managed behind-the-scenes, it should only be concerned about what data it should display.

 ### Reflect on how MVVM can simplify testing and maintenance.
 A good implementation of MVVM would have the three layers decoupled and not dependent on one another to be able to function.
-With this independency, testing and maintenance are made easier — you can unit test the business logic within the Model independently, you can change UI elements without having to rewrite any code-behind logic, etc.
+With this independency, testing and maintenance are made easier â€” you can unit test the business logic within the Model independently, you can change UI elements without having to rewrite any code-behind logic, etc.

 ### What challenges might arise when applying these concepts to larger applications?
 It would be a challenge to manage many Views simultaneously, especially if some of these Views depend on other Views.
 Having to data bind a very complex View with many Controls can also be daunting.